 Making LTL Shipping Easier

-Less-Than-Truckload (LTL) shipping is the most popular, reliable and cost-effective method of shipping.
-However, it can be complex and confusing if you’re unfamiliar with it.
+Less-than-truckload (LTL) shipping is the most popular, reliable, and cost-effective method.
+However, it can be complex and confusing if you’re unfamiliar.
 Think of LTL shipping as a ride share.
-Your freight will share space in a trailer with other shippers’ freight while in route to its destination.
+Your freight will share space in a trailer with other shippers’ freight en route to its destination.

 LTL shipping is best for cargo that weighs 150 lbs. or more.
 This includes items larger than a parcel but smaller than a full truckload.
 Typically, LTL shipments are palletized or crated to reduce damage risk and comply with carrier guidelines.